-When we first started talking to Bold Life, we knew we wanted to focus on the hellbender which is threatened by habitat loss and unknown to many folks, even ones from around Western North Carolina where they live.
+When we first started talking to Bold Life, we knew we wanted to focus on the hellbender.
+It is threatened by habitat loss and unknown to many folks, even ones from around Western North Carolina where they live.
 Lauren Stepp, the author of the article writes from her heart.
-She asked a lot of great questions about our passion to protect wildlife and how hellbenders fit our mission.
+Her focus?
+Our passion to protect wildlife and how hellbenders fit our mission.

 Protecting the Underdog, Hellbenders

-Wanting to talk to an expert who is involved with protecting hellbenders in the wild, we put Lauren in touch with Dustin Smith.
+Wanting to talk to an expert who protects hellbenders in the wild, we put Lauren in touch with Dustin Smith.
 He is the Curator of Amphibians at the NC Zoo and a hellbender expert.
-Dustin has worked with a number of groups installing and monitoring nest boxes throughout Western NC in order to improve their habitat in rivers.
-We have had the pleasure of helping both Dustin and the NC Wildlife Resources Commission install nest boxes in several locations.
+Dustin also works with a number of groups installing and monitoring hellbender nest boxes throughout Western NC.
+The boxes improve their habitat in rivers and it is really fun to help intall them, wetsuits, waders and all.

-We hope you enjoy the article as much as we loved being interviewed about our passion to help protect wildlife.
+We hope you enjoy the article.
+We always love being interviewed about our passion to help protect wildlife.
 And while hellbenders certainly are the underdog, they stand a fighting chance if we all try and protect them and their habitat.
 And the best way to help?
 Spread the word about them to everyone who will listen.

 Other Articles in the July Issue

 And be sure to read the other articles in the magazine.
-We love the feature on Amy Feldman & Theresa Granito growing local heirloom garlic (which we have tried and it is delicious).
-There is also an article on a summer theatre play directed by a friend of ours, Chris Tinkler, and one on a white squirrel trying to eat out of a bird feeder.
+We love the feature on Amy Feldman & Theresa Granito growing local heirloom garlic (which we have love).
+There is also an article on on a white squirrel eating out of a bird feeder.
 Life in the Carolina mountains is grand!
 Thank you Bold Life.